agavazov/nkvd/README.md

 ## Docker Connect

-This class will observe the docker server containers and inform you via events when something is changed
+This class will observe the Docker server containers and inform you via events when something changes

 ### How to listen for docker changes